This guide to using Pisa Centrale station explains how to access the The Leaning Tower and Duomo when arriving in Pisa by train.

 The departures from Pisa S. Rossore can be infrequent, so it can be worth targeting the train for your return journey and timing your visit to the Tower accordingly.

-You’ll need a minimum of two hours to make the most of The Tower/Duomo complex and make your way from and to Pisa S. Rossore station
+You’ll need a minimum of two hours to make the most of The Tower/Duomo complex; and to make your way from and to Pisa S. Rossore station

 At Pisa S. Rossore a subway leads from the platforms and drawings of the tower and arrows will point you in the right direction; it is a basic, suburban station.